TheresaLui/SelfHelpContent_v2/articles/Microsoft.Storage_ADAuth_AzureFiles_TSG/tsg-access-denied-files.md

 For share-level authorization, Administrators assign permissions through the RBAC model in Portal.
 For more details, see here: https://docs.microsoft.com/azure/storage/files/storage-files-identity-ad-ds-assign-permissions

 For file-level authorization, the system uses NTFS ACLs on a per-file/directory basis.
 A user must have a SID present in their Kerberos ticket that matches a SID authorized in the in the security descriptor for the file/directory object.
-Fore more details, see here: https://docs.microsoft.com/azure/storage/files/storage-files-identity-ad-ds-configure-permissions
+For more details, see here: https://docs.microsoft.com/azure/storage/files/storage-files-identity-ad-ds-configure-permissions

 To open a file for a certain permission (for example "write"), the user must have share-level write permissions as well as file-level write permissions.